Osiman99/ing-sw-2022-Osimo-Fuse-Kina/README.md

 <b>Blue</b>: 128

-or in any case some colors that show the black towers.
+in order to see all the different colors printed.

 ### Linux:
-To execute .jar files, you have to open the Terminal (if the game doesn't work, open the Terminal as admin).
+To execute .jar files, you have to run the Terminal (if the game doesn't work, run the Terminal as admin).
 It is highly recommended to set the Terminal colors to:

 <b>Red</b>: 0